 When it does, make your way towards one of the most far-flung and striking parts of the island.
 Kahakuloa Bay—a lovely village encircled by verdant forests and indigo water—offers a taste of Old Hawaii, with two humble churches, a small gallery, and roadside stands that tout just-baked banana bread.

 But it’s the drive that gets you there that’s truly wondrous—narrow roads and tight turns give way to heart-stopping vistas of Maui’s coastline.
 Pause at the lookouts to soak up the magnificence—and hike down to Honolua Bay to watch the surfers (and get your toes in the ocean).
-If the waves look mellow and fun, you can rent a surfboard from Island Surfboard Rentals.
-They have a wide selection from which you can order online and have free delivery to your door.
+If the waves look mellow and fun, you can rent a surfboard.
+Many shops have wide selections.

 When evening sets in, head to Ka’anapali Beach, where your penultimate night’s activities will start with the Maui Nui Luau at Black Rock.
 Presented on the grounds of the Sheraton, this lighthearted, entertaining performance features authentic luau grinds, Hawaiian and Polynesian songs, and a traditional imu ceremony.
 But it’s the fire dancing that really gets the pulse flying—particularly when such an exhibit is silhouetted against moonlit water.
 Enjoy it longer with dessert at Leilani’s, a vibrant spot that brings the beach into the restaurant.